Von Willebrand Disease (VWD)

 - Factor VIII clotting activity.
-This test determines the amount of factor VIII present in the blood.
+This test determines the amount of factor VIII in the blood.

 How is VWD treated?

-Long-term medicine is usually not needed.
-If your child has repeated bleeding inside his or her body (for example, in the joints), long-term medicine may be needed.
+Long-term medicine is often not needed.
+If your child has repeated bleeding inside their body (for instance, in the joints), long-term medicine may be needed.
 Medicines may be used to stop bleeding, should it occur.
 They may also be used to prevent bleeding with planned surgery or dental work.

 One medicine is desmopressin.
 It is a hormone that causes the body to release more von Willebrand factor into the bloodstream.
-It is given intravenously (IV), into your child's vein, or into your child's nose.
+It is given through an IV (intravenously) into your child's vein, or into your child's nose with a nasal spray.
 Another treatment is von Willebrand factor replacement therapy.
 Certain antifibrinolytic medicines—medicines that prevent blood clots from being destroyed—may also be prescribed.

 Menstruating girls with VWD may be treated with birth control pills.
 This can help control heavy menstrual bleeding.

 - Anemia or low levels of red blood cells or hemoglobin, the part of the blood that carries oxygen

 You can take these steps to reduce your child's risk for bleeding:

 - Don't give your child medicines such as aspirin and nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen.
 These can cause bleeding in children with VWD.
 Ask your child's healthcare provider for a list of medicines and supplements to avoid.